Cluster counts: calibration issue or new physics?: Results

 Let us now examine in more detail this issue when we relax the mass calibration.
 In Fig.~\ref{fig:plkbaxATM3nu} we present the contours in the $A_{T-M}-\sum m_{\nu}$ plane for the T08 (red) and D16 (blue) mass functions.
 The 1D posteriors on the neutrino masses as well as on $A_{T-M}$ are almost unchanged.
-We also examine the role of the various prescriptions in Fig.~\ref{fig:plkbaxATM3nupres}: small differences are found which remains well below the $1 \sigma$ uncertainty.
-The CDM prescription leads to a small difference compared to the no-prescription case.
-The contours show a weak correlation of $A_{T-M}$ with neutrino masses: going from a mass of $\sim$ 0 to 0.5 eV, the preferred value of $A_{T-M}$ is increased by $\sim 0.2$, $0.3$ and $0.7$ respectively in the full-, no-, and CDM-prescription cases.
+We also examine the role of the various prescriptions in Fig.~\ref{fig:plkbaxATM3nupres}: small differences are found that remain well below the $1 \sigma$ uncertainty.
+The contours show a weak correlation of $A_{T-M}$ with neutrino masses: going from a mass of $\sim$ 0 to 0.5 eV, the preferred value of $A_{T-M}$ is increased by $\sim 0.2$, $0.3$ and $0.7$ respectively in the CDM prescription, no prescription, and matter prescription cases.
 These small effects seem to vary slightly with the mass function and are far too small (well below the $\sim$ 1.5 width of the 68\% confidence limits) to modify the amplitude of the discrepancy: the likelihoods on $A_{T-M}$ and on the neutrino masses are essentially unchanged.
+In the following, we adopt the CDM prescription as a reference.

-As the CDM prescription leads to slightly higher valuer of $A_{T-M}$, it will become our choice in the following in order to be conservative.
-We conclude that the contours in the $\sigma_8-\Omega_m$ plane are identical when massive neutrinos are allowed and that there is no indication that neutrinos being massive would allow any appreciable release of the so-called clusters-CMB tension.
+When massive neutrinos are allowed, contours in the $\sigma_8-\Omega_m$ plane are almost identical in the range of $\Omega_m$ preferred by the CMB.
+We conclude that there is no indication that neutrinos being massive would allow any appreciable release of the so-called clusters-CMB tension.